rpappu/IoTCaps/PITCHME.md

 ---
 ## Final thoughts
-1. Solve real problems
+1. Solve real problems. <!-- .element: class="fragment" -->
-2. Get only as much data as necessary - or less if possible.
+2. Get only as much data as necessary - or less if possible. <!-- .element: class="fragment" -->
-3. Use schema-less data models so you can evolve your data products
+3. Use schema-less data models so you can evolve your data products. <!-- .element: class="fragment" -->
-4. Don't optimize until you have a real problem
+4. Don't optimize until you have a real problem. <!-- .element: class="fragment" -->
-5. Use logs and monitoring to see if you have a real problem
+5. Use logs and monitoring to see if you have a real problem. <!-- .element: class="fragment" -->
-6. Always know the theoretical limits of your systems.
+6. Always know the theoretical limits of your systems.<!-- .element: class="fragment" -->
-6. Profit!
+6. Profit! <!-- .element: class="fragment" -->